hypervel/hypervel.org/docs/docs/migrations.md

 });
 ```

-Since this syntax is rather verbose, Laravel Hyperf provides additional, terser methods that use conventions to provide a better developer experience.
+Since this syntax is rather verbose, Hypervel provides additional, terser methods that use conventions to provide a better developer experience.
 When using the `foreignId` method to create your column, the example above can be rewritten like so:

 ```php
 Schema::table('posts', function (Blueprint $table) {